CDOTISW/cdotisw.github.io/README.md

 ### <a id="Maps"></a>ArcGIS Interactive Maps

-Arcgis Maps, which the GEOINT team uses every single day, are actually best displayed embedded in website using HTML!
+ArcGIS Maps, which the GEOINT team uses every single day, are actually best displayed embedded in website using HTML!
-Previously, if we wanted to include a map we were constrained to either static maps or linking to an interactive map run through an arcgis storymap page.
+Previously, if we wanted to include a map we were constrained to either static maps or linking to an interactive map run through an ArcGIS storymap page.
 Our most popular two are the [Ukraine Interactive map](https://storymaps.arcgis.com/stories/36a7f6a6f5a9448496de641cf64bd375) and [Syria interactive map](https://storymaps.arcgis.com/stories/1933cb1d315f4db3a4f4dcc5ef40753a).
 At these links, you will notice the URL is actually an ESRI website, which means the reader is now stuck outside our site.

-Instead of using these Arcgis pages we can embed these maps directly in our website, keeping traffic on our page and enhancing written work with interactive maps right there as a part of the story, not as a link to a separate page.
+Instead of using these ArcGIS pages we can embed these maps directly in our website, keeping traffic on our page and enhancing written work with interactive maps right there as a part of the story, not as a link to a separate page.

 For example, we have included maps showing dollars spent by oblast as a part of the [force generation update.](https://www.understandingwar.org/backgrounder/russian-force-generation-and-technological-adaptations-update-may-7-2025)